issagoodlifeInc/watamu/README.md

             ```

         4.Styling out the `Travel` section and going through my archives to find travel destinations worth putting into the Journal

+        6. Adding data from my Coastal Kenya retreat that I took with my brother and friends at the end of May, 2022

         5. Writing out this `README.md` file

 ### Built with